-The upside to a belt driven unit is that the belt acts as a shock absorber, keeping the vibrations resonating from the motor away from the stylus and tonearm.
+The upside to a belt-driven unit is that the belt acts as a shock absorber, keeping the vibrations resonating from the motor away from the stylus and tonearm.

-The down side to a belt drive is that the platter speed is not as accurate as a direct drive unit and start up time is longer.
+The downside to a belt drive is that the platter speed is not as accurate as a direct drive unit and start-up time is longer.

 The record player is almost completely manually operated.
 So you’ll have to cue the tonearm at the beginning of the record.
 This is a handy feature for cueing specific tracks but users with a less than steady hand might find this a drawback.

 Because it’s not fully automatic, you’ll still need to return the tonearm to its place.
-It’s worth noting here that the auto stop function does not work as reliably when playing 78’s since the tone arm jumps back and forth meaning the motor will keep running.
+It’s worth noting here that the auto-stop function does not work as reliably when playing 78’s since the tone arm jumps back and forth meaning the motor will keep running.

-Some users have also complained that the auto stop function turns the motor off half way through 45 and 78 RPM records.
-This can be annoying but there is a simple fix but it requires that you open it up and cut off the node that causes the auto stop to kick in.
+Some users have also complained that the auto-stop function turns the motor off halfway through 45 and 78 RPM records.
+This can be annoying but there is a simple fix but it requires that you open it up and cut off the node that causes the auto-stop to kick in.

 The video below will show you how.
-The downside to making this mod is that when the tonearm reaches the end of the record the motor will keeps spinning.
+The downside to making this mod is that when the tonearm reaches the end of the record the motor will keep spinning.
 It’s a trade-off really, but this is something to consider before buying this record player.